axelcabato/da-proj-1/README.md

 ## What This Project Demonstrates

-**Analytical Rigor**: Systematic approach to data exploration with documented methodology and reproducible analysis.
+- Systematic approach to data exploration with documented methodology

-**Critical Thinking**: Recognition of data limitations and appropriate caveats on conclusions drawn from synthetic data.
+- Recognition of data limitations and appropriate caveats on conclusions

-**Technical Proficiency**: Application of Python data science stack including pandas, seaborn, matplotlib, and scikit-learn.
+- Application of Python data science tools including pandas, seaborn, matplotlib, and scikit-learn

-**Communication**: Clear documentation of findings with visualizations designed for both technical and non-technical audiences.
+- Clear documentation of findings with visualizations designed for both technical and general audiences

-**Professional Standards**: Version control with Git, organized project structure, and comprehensive documentation.
+- Version control with Git and organized project structure

 ## About the Author

-I am building expertise in data analysis with a foundation in business administration and marketing.
-This project represents my commitment to developing rigorous analytical skills and my approach to learning: methodical, well-documented, and focused on industry-relevant practices.
+I am building skills in data analysis with a background in business administration and marketing.
+This project represents my first step into the data science field and my approach to learning: methodical, well-documented, and focused on practical skills.

-I welcome feedback from experienced data professionals and am eager to discuss the analytical approaches demonstrated in this project.
+I welcome feedback from experienced data professionals.

 ## Connect